DashboardCode/BsMultiSelect/README.md

           });
 ````

-Note 1: in css and cssPatch parameters you can mix styles and classes (depending on your theme available features)
+Note 1: in css and cssPatch (discussed bellow) parameters you can mix styles and classes (depending on your theme available features) this way:
 ````
       choiceLabel_disabled: { classes: '...', styles: {...}}
 ````

-BsMultiSelect handles click events friendly to modals and popups.
+`BsMultiSelect` handles click events friendly to your modals and popups.
 Important: for mouse events `preventDefault`, `stopPropagation` were not used (so your other controls always will get 'clicks' on them).
-BsMultiSelect remove its DOM elements in 'option was deselected' scenaroio (intiated by the click on "x" button) and do it using setTimeout(..,0) - to simplify the identification of click event's target during the bubling (therefore in global event loop you always are able to identify that click's target belongs to BsMultiselect - and skip processing - cancel popup closing);
+BsMultiSelect remove its DOM elements (in 'option was deselected' scenaroio, intiated by the click on "x" button) and do it using setTimeout(..,0) - this simplifies the identification of click event's target during the bubling (bacause of element is not removing in global event loop iteration you always are able to identify that click's target belongs to BsMultiselect - and skip processing - most probably cancel popup close handler);

 For keyboard events `preventDefault` was used to
     a) handle tab (`9`)  as autocompleate